akshatxxi030-hue/chemberta-neurobarrier-classifier/Readme.md

 ## Model Performance & Access

 The model was evaluated on an unseen test dataset to ensure it generalizes well.
-Based on the final training results (Checkpoint 1955), it achieved the following metrics:
+Based on the final training results, it achieved the following metrics:
 - **ROC AUC:** 0.914
 - **F1 Score:** 0.871
 - **Accuracy:** 83.3%